mongodb/specifications/source/auth/auth.rst

 Single-credential drivers
 `````````````````````````

-When the authentication mechanism is not specied, drivers that allow
+When the authentication mechanism is not specified, drivers that allow
 only a single credential per client MUST perform mechanism negotiation
 as part of the MongoDB Handshake portion of the authentication
 handshake.
 This lets authentication proceed without a separate